Wikipedia - Free Ency

 ● Autism Resource Center from American Academy of Child and Adolescent Psychiatry (AACAP).
 "Autism is a condition which is usually diagnosed before a child is three.
 Autistic children have delayed speech or no speech at all, problems interacting socially, limited interests and odd or repetitive behaviors.
 Autism is a neurodevelopmental disorder caused by abnormal brain development and functioning.
 Many children with autism also have an intellectual disability."
 Choose a topic to learn more about Autism.
 Includes FAQs.

-● Screening and Diagnosis of Autism.
+● Screening and Diagnosis of Autism in PDF.
 American Academy of Neurology (AAN) Guideline Summary for Clinicians.

 ● Autism Spectrum Disorder.
 Also called: ASD, Pervasive developmental disorder (PDD) from MedlinePlus.